FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 For features within the `shared` folder you should follow the same structure, except you probably won't need a `feature` subfolder within each shared feature since these are shared bits of code for use elsewhere.

-As things grow you may need to adapt and tweak this structure (e.g. to add another level in the hierarchy) — we show you how to tackle this in the patterns example app (coming soon).
+As things grow you may need to adapt and tweak this structure (e.g. to add another level in the hierarchy).

 ## [`app`] Static prerendered pages and dynamic pages only